Crystal (programming language): History

 Work on the language began in June 2011, with the aim of merging the elegance and productivity of Ruby with the speed, efficiency, and type safety of a compiled language.
 Initially named Joy, it was quickly renamed to Crystal.

 The Crystal compiler was first written in Ruby, but later rewritten in Crystal, thus becoming self-hosting, As of November 2013.
 The first official version was released in June 2014.
 In July 2016, Crystal joined the TIOBE index.

 Description

 Although resembling the Ruby language in syntax, Crystal compiles to much more efficient native code using an LLVM backend, at the cost of precluding the dynamic aspects of Ruby.
 The advanced global type inference used by the Crystal compiler, combined with union types, gives it more the feel of a higher-level scripting language than many other comparable programming languages.
 It has automated garbage collection and offers a Boehm collector.
 Crystal possesses a macro system and supports generics as well as method and operator overloading.
 Its concurrency model is inspired by communicating sequential processes (CSP) and implements lightweight fibers and channels (for interfiber communication), inspired by Go.

-Examples

-Hello World

-This is the simplest way to write the Hello World program in Crystal: